reithal/PasswordGenerator/README.md

 ## Contact

-Informaiton about the developer can be obtained here.
+Informaiton about the developer can be obtained here